konstanzer/to_err_is_human/readme.md

 Step 1: Acquire

-If data is in a SQL database, run select * from zillow.2017 via SQL IDE.
+* If data is in a SQL database, run select * from zillow.2017 via SQL IDE.
-If data is a csv file, use pandas, e.g. pandas.read_csv().
+* If data is a csv file, use pandas, e.g. pandas.read_csv().

 These steps are covered in acquire.py.

 Step 3: Prepare Data

-There are no missing values.
+* Drop columns missing over forty percent of data.
+* Impute building quality and lot size with median.
+* Drop any rows missing other columns.
-Convert all features to floats or categorical variables using one-hot encoding.
+* Convert zip codes, heating system, pool count, and tax delinquecy flag categorical variables using one-hot encoding.
+* Drop outliers based on target variable (outside 1st and 99th percentile.)
-Split data into 70/15/15 training/validation/test sets.
+* Split data into 70/15/15 training/validation/test sets.
+*
 These steps are covered in prepare.py.

 Step 4: Explore & Preprocess

-Visualize attributes & interactions (Python: seaborn and matplotlib).
+* Visualize attributes & interactions (Python: seaborn and matplotlib).
+* Plot correlation matrix of features.
+* Drop multicollinear features with variable inflation factors over ten.

 Analyze: statistically and more generally (Python: statsmodels, numpy, scipy, scikit-learn).

 Step 5: Model

+* Constant (mean of training target error) can't be beat.
-Create clusters that don't predict logerror and then discard them.
-Use price per square foot to make a linear model that mimics the basline model, then discard those noisy predictions and settle for predicting the mean log error on every property.
+* Create clusters.
+They don't predict logerror and can be discarded.
+* Many combinations of features can match mean but never beat it.
+For example, use price per square foot to make a linear model that mimics the baseline model.

 Models used:

+* KMeans
+* LinearRegression (OLS)
-* k-means
+* TweedieRegressor (GLM)
+* LassoLars (LAR with regularization)
-* LinearRegression
+* LinearRegression with PolynomialFeatures

 ## Hypotheses